liquid-collective/liquid-collective-protocol/natspec/OperatorsRegistryV1.md

 Remove validator keys

-*Only callable by the administrator or the operator addressThe indexes must be provided sorted in decreasing order and duplicate-free, otherwise the method will revertThe operator limit will be set to the lowest deleted key index if the operator&#39;s limit wasn&#39;t equal to its total key count*
+*Only callable by the administrator or the operator addressThe indexes must be provided sorted in decreasing order and duplicate-free, otherwise the method will revertThe operator limit will be set to the lowest deleted key index if the operator&#39;s limit wasn&#39;t equal to its total key countThe operator or the admin cannot remove funded keys*

 #### Parameters